 Visitors to school buildings within the district are required to sign in at the security office and show photo identification before proceeding to another office, classroom, or other area.
-The security office attendant will contact the destination office/classroom before the individual is allowed to enter the building, unless the visit was preapproved by the destination office/classroom.
 Visitors will be issued a pass identifying them as visitors.
 All staff members are expected to enforce this system and to refer any visitor without a pass to the security office immediately.
 Visitors in violation of the procedure shall be asked to leave, with police notification by the building principal or designee if necessary.